stormtheory/packhowl/README.md

     This is executed by the service packhowl.service who using the system user packhowl runs command /opt/packhowl/run_server.sh

 # For added security:
 - Run server within AppArmor, SELinux, or firejail sandbox.
 Use a chroot jail or container like Docker.
 - Run server as a seprate user not root or a regular user.
 (Default)
+- Use fail2ban to block [ABUSE] or [DENY] or [BLOCK] output messages from server.
+- Use firewalls
 	- Use firewalls to allow access to only the IPs you want to allow.
 	- Use firewalls to control the traffic to the servers port.
 	- Use a hostbased firewall or fail2ban to blocklist IPs of unwanted rate limits.
-    - Use fail2ban to block [ABUSE] or [DENY] or [BLOCK] output messages from server.

 # User Agreement:
 This project is not a company or business.
 By using this project’s works, scripts, or code know that you, out of respect are entitled to privacy to highest grade.
 This product will not try to steal, share, collect, or sell your information.
 However 3rd parties such at Github may try to use your data without your consent.
 Users or admins should make reports of issue(s) related to the project’s product to the project to better equip or fix issues for others who may run into the same issue(s).
 By using this project’s works, scripts, code, or ideas you as the end user or admin agree to the GPL-2.0 License statements and acknowledge the lack of Warranty.
 As always, give us a Star on Github if you find this useful, and come help us make it better.